SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 Excellent!
 We were able to receive the message published.
 We've achieved the same scenario we completed in the previous exercise but this time we used the `Advanced Try Me!` page in the event broker service and we are now sending a CloudEvent message.

-As explained previously, we can subscribe to a topic directly and so far we've created topic endpoints to subscribe to a topic.
+As explained previously, we can subscribe to a topic directly and so far we've created a topic subscription.
 For us to receive messages, our subscriber needs to be online and connected to AEM.
 But what if we want to ensure that we receive all messages published, even if our subscriber is offline?
 This is where Queues come into play.
 Let's explore how we can create a queue to receive/accumulate messages in it and finally, we will subscribe to it.

 ## Create a Queue